 Travelling with children

-A departure tax of USD20 applies for visits of up to two weeks.
+A departure tax applies for visits of up to two weeks.
 The departure tax may be included in the price of your airline ticket.
 Confirm with your travel agent or airline.
-If you stay longer than two weeks, you will need to pay additional departure tax.
+If you stay longer than two weeks, you'll need to pay additional departure tax.

 Travelling to the Dominican Republic through the USA and Canada